GSA-TTS/watchtower/README.md

 Watchtower is a drift-detection app for Cloud Foundry.
 It can be run anywhere that it will be able to reach the Cloud Controller API, meaning it doesn't have to run as a Cloud Foundry App, although that is the most likely use-case.
+Watchtower does what any real-life watchtower would do -- it observes an area (in this case, a Cloud Foundry environment) and if something happens that isn't supposed to, it will communicate that to the authorities (a Prometheus server).

 ## How it works
 Watchtower reads in a `config.yaml` file that contains an allowed list of Cloud